gin0115/pinkcrab_function_constructors/_strings/vSprintf.md

 ---
 layout: function
-title: Strings\wrap()
+title: Strings\vSprintf()
-subtitle: Allows you to create a function which wraps any passed string with opening and closing strings.
-These can either be used as part of a Higher Order Function such as array_map() or as part of a compiled/pipe function.
+subtitle: Allows you to create a function which allows for creating a Closure which is populated with a sprintf template.
+Which accepts the array of args to be used to populate the template.
+This can either be used as part of a Higher Order Function such as array_map() or as part of a compiled/pipe function.
 group: strings
 subgroup: string_manipulation
 definition: >
  /**
-   * @param string       $opening Added to the start of the string (and end, if no $closing supplied)
+   * @param string $template The sprintf template to use.
-   * @param string|null  $closing Added to the end of the string (optional)
-   * @return Closure(string):string
+   * @return Closure(array):string
    */
-  Strings\wrap(string $opening, ?string $closing = null ): Closure
+  Strings\vSprintf(string $template): Closure
 closure: >
  /**
-   * @param string $toWrap  The string to be wrapped
+   * @param mixed[] $values  The values to be used to populate the sprintf template.
-   * @return string         The wrapped string
+   * @return string          The formatted string
    * @psalm-pure
    */
- $function(string $toWrap): string
+ $function(array $values): string

 ---